 Artefact boxes contain a collection of items, (some are historical objects and some are reproductions).
 The collections are enhanced and are adapted to the level you require by the addition of appropriate books.
 Subjects include world religions, history, other cultures, arts, as well as more general subjects.
 Cost is one ELS token and artefact boxes are loaned for a term.

 Twenty four picture books to support all Early Years Foundation Stage areas of learning.
 Collections include stories to develop personal, social and emotional development, traditional rhymes and tales, classic picture books and some non-fiction.
-Alternatively an Early Years Collection can include a Story Sack instead of 12 of the books, or just two Story Sacks.

-Our Guided Reading sets are banded according the Institute of Education banding levels and are available from Band 0 to Band 10 and Y3 to Y6.
+Our guided reading sets are banded according the Institute of Education banding levels and are available from Band 0 to Band 10 and Y3 to Y6.

 Fiction and non-fiction titles selected to support reluctant or low reading ability pupils, as well as students who are dyslexic are available for KS2 and KS3.